Veneers Lancaster

 Making Multiple Improvements to Your Smile at Once

 A smile speaks volumes—but only when people can see your pearly whites.
 If you’re embarrassed by the condition of your teeth, then your smile may often remain hidden behind a closed-mouth grin or even your hand.
-Fortunately, there is a dental solution that usually only requires three appointments with your cosmetic dentist, Dr. Gupta .
-Porcelain veneers in Lancaster are coverings that can hide many smile imperfections and give you a smile that you’ll be proud to show off.
+Fortunately, there is a dental solution that usually only requires three appointments with your cosmetic dentist.
+Veneers in Lancaster are coverings that can hide many imperfections and give you a smile that you’ll be proud to show off.
 Read on or give our team a call today if you’d like to learn more!

 What Are Dental Veneers?

-Porcelain veneers are often called instant orthodontics because they make quick work of altering a smile as significantly as braces—but much faster.
-Veneers can be used to make slightly crooked teeth look straight; teeth that have chips, fractures, or noticeable cracks disappear; and they can even be used to close wide spaces between two teeth.
-These porcelain shells are also non-porous, meaning they’re highly resistant to staining and provide a virtually permanent whitening solution for your smile.
+Veneers are often called instant orthodontics because they make quick work of altering a smile as significantly as braces—but much faster.
+Veneers can be used to make slightly crooked teeth look straight; those that have chips, fractures, or noticeable cracks disappear; and they can even be used to close wide spaces between two teeth.
+These shells are also non-porous, meaning they’re highly resistant to staining and provide a virtually permanent whitening solution for your smile.

 The Process of Getting Veneers

-The process of receiving your veneers usually means scheduling three appointments with Dr. Gupta.
-On the first visit, the two of you meet to discuss the changes you’d like to see happen to your smile.
-She’ll examine your teeth and gums to ensure that they’re healthy enough for a cosmetic procedure.
-Then, if you agree that porcelain veneers are right for you, we’ll take an impression of your teeth that our dental lab will use to create temporary veneers.
-Many dentists make the temporaries in their own dental offices, but Dr. Gupta prefers they be done in the lab for the best esthetic result, even for the temporary phase.
+The process of receiving your veneers usually means scheduling three appointments with our doctors.
+On the first visit, one of our dentists will meet with you to discuss the changes you’d like to see happen to your smile.
+Then, we’ll examine your teeth and gums to ensure they’re healthy enough for a cosmetic procedure.
+Then, if you agree that veneers are right for you, we’ll take an impression of your teeth that our dental lab will use to create temporary veneers.

-At your second appointment, Dr. Gupta administers a local anesthetic and then carefully reshapes the teeth that will have veneers.
-No more than a thin layer of your enamel needs to be removed to accommodate the veneers.
-When this step is completed, another impression is taken and sent to our dental lab for fabrication of the final veneers that are manufactured according to the details you and Dr. Gupta select.
-She works closely with the lab to ensure that your new smile is completely custom looking and natural.
+At your second appointment, we’ll administer a local anesthetic and then carefully reshape the teeth that will receive veneers.
+No more than a thin layer of your enamel needs to be removed.
+When this step is completed, another impression is taken and sent to our dental lab for fabrication of the final veneers that are manufactured according to the details you and our doctors select.
+We work closely with the lab to ensure that your new smile is completely customized and natural.
 We consider factors such as your skin color and even your personality when specifying the size, shape, and color of your veneers.

 The Benefits of Veneers